Close

 • Seek Counseling

 Everyone needs someone to talk to.
-The TN Tech Counseling Center is right down the hall from the Women's Center on the third floor of the RUC in RUC 307.
+The TN Tech Center for Counseling and Mental Health Wellness is right down the hall from the Women's Center on the third floor of the RUC in RUC 307.

-The Counseling Center offers brief, short term, solution focused therapeutic interventions for TN Tech University students.
+The Center for Counseling and Mental Health Wellness offers brief, short term, solution focused therapeutic interventions for TN Tech University students.
 Eligible students are allotted 12 individual sessions per academic year in addition to workshops and groups or crisis appointments.

 To schedule an appointment: